venits/instagram-web-oauth/README.md

 *Some important notes:*
 1. **Disable implicit OAuth** - must be unchecked, otherwise we will not be able to use Implicit flow!

-2. **Valid redirect URIs** - To make thing easier I hardcoded endpoint that my module is using.
+2. **Valid redirect URIs** - add URI from where you are calling instagram authorization.

-Just add **instagram_auth** to URI in which you will be using my module.

-*For example your redirect URI can look like this: `http://localhost:3000/instagram_auth`.*
+*For example your redirect URI can look like this: `http://localhost:3000/`.*

 ![Demo](https://raw.githubusercontent.com/venits/instagram-web-oauth/master/instauth.png)